mikeyhogarth/duckpond/README.md

 Usage is demonstrated in '[the_solution_spec](spec/the_solution_spec.rb)', but in a nutshell you can create "duck" classes by inheriting from DuckPond::Duck.
 This file should be commented extensively as it describes the contract the duck represents.
+The "quacks_like" method can be used to specify methods as symbols.

     class MyDuck < DuckPond::Duck
-      quacks_like :length
+      quacks_like :length  #indicates "length" as a mehtod this duck has quacks_like :to_s
     end

 Once you've declared a duck, you can use "binoculars" to see if objects quack like